BestDosage

 The important thing to understand: holistic is a philosophy, not a credential.
 It describes how someone approaches care, not what training they have.

-Types of Holistic Practitioners (By Credential Level)
+What Are the Types of Holistic Practitioners by Credential Level?

 Tier 1: Licensed Medical Professionals with Holistic Orientation